kschramm-usgs/sensorSuite-mirror/README.md

 #####Software
 This program is designed to be used with Java 1.8, but should also be compatible with Java 1.7 This program also requires Gradle in order to be run.
 For instructions on installing Gradle, see https://gradle.org/install
 NOTE: because Gradle requires access to the maven repositories to download dependencies, there may be build issues when running the program on DOI-networked computers.
-The instructions for using DOI certificates for maven authentication can be found under the Java subheader at https://github.com/usgs/best-practices/blob/master/WorkingWithinSSLIntercept.md
+The instructions for using DOI certificates for maven authentication can be found under the Java subheader at https://github.com/usgs/best-practices/blob/master/WorkingWithinSSLIntercept.md.
+You will also need the file "DOIRootCA.crt" from the linked page near the top detailing how to configure git.
 For those using Mac computers, the last step for trusting the certificate in Java may be slightly different.
 If installing the certificate using the instructions above fails, try using this command instead (NOTE: requires administrative access due to the use of the sudo command) https://blog.alwold.com/2011/06/30/how-to-trust-a-certificate-in-java-on-mac-os-x/

 #####Hardware